openshift-pipelines/pipelines-as-code/README.md

-If there was a failure you can click on the "Re-Run" button on the left to rerun the Pipeline or you can issue a issue comment with a line starting and finishing with the string `/retest` to ask Pipeline as Code to retest the current PR.
+If there was a failure you can click on the "Re-Run" button on the left to rerun the Pipeline or you can issue a issue comment with a line starting and finishing with the string `/retest` to ask Pipelines as Code to retest the current PR.

 Example :